-Across the country, on-premise dining is temporarily shut down due to the COVID-19 health crisis, leaving restaurants scrambling to adapt their businesses and survive what could be months of uncertainty.
+Throughout the past year, restaurants have adapted drastically.
+Early on in the COVID-19 pandemic, on-premise dining shut down, leaving restaurants scrambling to adapt their businesses and survive months of uncertainty.

-But restaurants are getting creative, testing out different ways to stay afloat.
+But creative and resilient restaurant operators tested out different ways to stay afloat.

-They’re pivoting their restaurant business models entirely, showing their resiliency and their desire to help their staff and communities.
-They’re continuing to build customer loyalty — despite serious limitations — and giving back to those most affected by the crisis.
-They’re offering new products, or new ways of ordering their food, and staying nimble in the face of an unprecedented situation.
+Many pivoted their restaurant business models entirely, with a heavy emphasis on helping their staff and communities.
+They also continued to build customer loyalty — despite serious limitations — and gave back to those most affected by the crisis.
+Many offered new products or new ways of ordering their food and stayed nimble and flexible in the face of an unprecedented situation.

 Restaurant Website Checklist

 This template will help you update and optimize your website, so guests can easily find and order from you.